-- (A) A municipal entity that obtains approval for the use of a surveillance technology must submit to the City Council, and make available on its public website, an Annual Surveillance Report for each specific surveillance technology used by the municipal entity within twelve (12) months of City Council approval, and annually thereafter on or before March 15.
-The Annual Surveillance Report shall, at a minimum, include the following information for the previous calendar year: - (1) A summary of how the surveillance technology was used; - (2) Whether and how often collected surveillance data was shared with any external persons or entities, the name(s) of any recipient person or entity, the type(s) of data disclosed, under what legal standard(s) the information was disclosed, and the justification for the disclosure(s); - (3) Where applicable, a breakdown of where the surveillance technology was deployed geographically, by individual census tract as defined in the relevant year by the United States Census Bureau.
-For each census tract, the municipal entity shall report how many individual days the surveillance technology was deployed and what percentage of those daily-reported deployments were subject to (A) a warrant, and (B) a non-warrant form of court authorization; - (4) Where applicable, and with the greatest precision that is reasonably practicable, the amount of time the surveillance technology was used to monitor Internet activity, the number of people affected, and what percentage of the reported monitoring was subject to (A) a warrant, and (B) a non-warrant form of court authorization; - (5) A summary of complaints or concerns that were received about the surveillance technology; - (6) The results of any internal audits, any information about violations of the Surveillance Use Policy, and any actions taken in response; - (7) An analysis of any discriminatory, disparate, and other adverse impacts the use of the technology may have had on the public's civil rights and civil liberties, including but not limited to those guaranteed by the First, Fourth, and Fourteenth Amendment to the United States Constitution; and - (8) Total annual costs for the surveillance technology, including personnel and other ongoing costs, and what source of funding will fund the technology in the coming year.
+(A) A municipal entity that obtains approval for the funding, acquisition, or deployment of any military or surveillance equipment must submit to the City Council, and make available on its public website, an Annual Military Equipment Report for each specific military grade law enforcement equipment acquired or deployed by the municipal entity within twelve (12) months of City Council approval, and annually thereafter on or before March 15.
+The Annual Military/Surveillance Equipment Report shall, at a minimum, include the following information for the previous calendar year for each type of military or surveillance equipment:

+- (1) A summary of how the military or surveillance equipment was used; - (2) Whether and how often collected surveillance data was shared with any external persons or entities, the name(s) of any recipient person or entity, the type(s) of data disclosed, under what legal standard(s) the information was disclosed, and the justification for the disclosure(s); - (3) Where applicable, a breakdown of where the military or surveillance equipment was deployed geographically, by individual census tract as defined in the relevant year by the United States Census Bureau.
+For each census tract, the municipal entity shall report how many individual days the military or surveillance equipment was deployed and what percentage of those daily-reported deployments were subject to (A) a warrant, and (B) a non-warrant form of court authorization; - (4) Where applicable, and with the greatest precision that is reasonably practicable, the amount of time the surveillance equipment was used to monitor Internet activity, the number of people affected, and what percentage of the reported monitoring was subject to (A) a warrant, and (B) a non-warrant form of court authorization: - (5) A summary of complaints or concerns that were received about the military or surveillance equipment; - (6) The results of any internal audits, any information about violations of the Military/Surveillance Equipment Use Policy, and any actions taken in response; - (7) An analysis of any discriminatory, disparate, and other adverse impacts the use of the military or surveillance equipment may have had on the public's safety, civil rights, and civil liberties, including but not limited to those guaranteed by the First, Fourth, and Fourteenth Amendment to the United States Constitution; and - (8) Total annual costs for the military or surveillance equipment, including operating personnel, maintenance, and other ongoing costs, and what source of funding will fund the military or surveillance equipment in the coming year. - (B) Within thirty (30) days of submitting and publicly releasing an Annual Military/Surveillance Equipment Report pursuant to Section 6(A), the municipal agency shall hold one or more well-publicized and conveniently located community engagement meetings at which the general public is invited to discuss and ask questions regarding the Annual Military/Surveillance Equipment Report and the municipal agency's acquisition and/or deployment of military and surveillance equipment. - (C) Based upon information provided in the Annual Military/Surveillance Equipment Report, the City Council shall determine whether each type of military or surveillance equipment identified in response to Section 6(A), as used by the report-submitting entity, has met the standard for approval set forth in Section 4.
+If it has not, the City Council shall direct the use of the military or surveillance equipment be discontinued or shall require modifications to the Military/Surveillance Equipment Use Policy that will resolve the observed failures.

-Comment [A3]: NOTE TO LOCALITIES: Considerer adding references to relevant provisions of the State Constitution and/or City Charter here.
+Comment [A6]: Considerer adding references to relevant provisions of the State Constitution and/or City Charter here.